 Toan Luu Duc Huynh

-Up to now (March 2019), already more than 3000 subjects participated in our PANDA surveys.
+In our main survey alone, more than 3000 subjects participated.
 The data collection will go on during the first half of 2019.
 Working papers and publications based on these data will be linked here.
 For now, we refer to our publications on the INTRA study:

 Breuer, W.; Rieger, M. O.; Soypak, K. C. (2017): Corporate Cash Holdings and Ambiguity Aversion.
 In: Review of Finance Vol. 21 (Iss.
 5), pp. 1933–1974.